MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/automatic-generation-quotes-invoices.md

 3. To enable automatic generation of quote documents, select the **Auto-generate quote as a Word document** check box, and then select the quote Word template from the drop-down list.

 4. To enable automatic generation of invoice documents, select the **Auto-generate invoice as a Word document** check box, and then select the invoice Word template from the drop-down list.
 All the out-of-the-box templates and the custom templates that you’ve created will be available in the drop-down list.

 5. Click **Save**.

+### See Also